-By Alice Lolohea The last time I spoke with Grammy-winning opera singer Jonathan Lemalu, it was mid-November last year and the city of London had entered its second lockdown.
-With his gigs and performances postponed or cancelled, and his classes shifting to a digital medium he was yet to get comfortable with, Lemalu was incredibly […]
+The last time I spoke with Grammy-winning opera singer Jonathan Lemalu, it was mid-November last year and the city of London had entered its second lockdown.
+With his gigs and performances postponed or cancelled, and his classes shifting to a digital medium he was yet to get comfortable with, Lemalu was incredibly honest about adjusting […]

 ‘For people who have been abused by it, it’s a tender conversation.'
 As the government moves to ban conversion therapy, survivor Doron Semu shares his story.

 The disbandment of School Strike for Climate increases the load on Pasifika youth, says climate activist Helena Fuluifaga Chan Foung.